abhiB35/uwsgi_plugin_connection_pooling/README.md

 ->zmq --- https://github.com/zeromq/libzmq
 ->pqxx --- http://pqxx.org/download/software/libpqxx/libpqxx-4.0.tar.gz

-all libraries needs to be compile with -fPIC flag , have added precompiled libraries if don't want to compile.
+all libraries needs to be compile with -fPIC flag , have added precompiled libraries for Ubuntu 14.04 in libs/libs.

 Installation
 -> get the uwsgi source from above link or any other uwsgi source code